roy2909/roy2909/README.md

 ---

 Hello!
-I'm Rahul Roy, currently pursuing a Master's in Robotics at Northwestern University.
+I'm Rahul Roy, a Robotics Engineer with a Master's in Robotics from Northwestern University.
 My passion lies in exploring and creating innovative robotic solutions that can make a significant impact in real-world scenarios.

 ### Highlights:
 - Extensive hands-on experience with advanced robotic systems.